Have you ever felt anxious at work because your colleagues didn't work at your pace?

 4. Anxiety and fear of uncertainty

-5. Influence of the family of origin
+5. The influence of the family of origin

 1. Damaged interpersonal relationships